Querylight TS Demo

 If you need a lightweight in-process search toolkit for browser or Node.js applications, Querylight TS may be a better fit.

-Compared to smaller client-side libraries such as fuse.js, Querylight TS aims to cover a wider slice of retrieval functionality.
-That does not automatically make it better. fuse.js is excellent at being simple, useful, and easy to adopt, and it is often the right choice when all you need is straightforward fuzzy matching.
-Querylight TS gives you more building blocks, but whether you need them depends on your application.
+Compared to smaller client-side libraries such as fuse.js, Querylight TS aims to cover a wider slice of retrieval functionality. fuse.js is excellent at being simple, useful, and easy to adopt, and it is often the right choice when all you need is straightforward fuzzy matching.
+Querylight TS gives you more building blocks when your application needs structured queries, facets, vectors, or geo features.

 Repositories